iExecBlockchainComputing/documentation-tools/documentation/tools/web3mail/methods/fetchusercontacts.md

 # fetchUserContacts

-Recipients of Web3Mail communications have granular control over which applications may contact them.
-This method retrieves a list of applications previously granted access to send messages to the specified user.
-The user's email address is stored as a piece of `protectedData` ensuring only authorized applications may access the clear text address for sending communications.
+This method provides a list of `contact` objects identifying all users who previously granted authorization to a specified entity to send them email messages.
+Each contact contains the contact's ETH address as well as the ETH address for the `protectedData` containing their email address.

 ## Usage